kotton21/autopotter/resources/json2video_templates.md

 }}

-## Template for each image scene within the video:
+## Template for each image scene within the video (use for .jpg or other image files):
 Note that the duration should be adjusted depending on the number of images in the video; shorter durations for a higher number of images, resulting in a 2-15 sec total length.
 {{
     "comment": "<<image_scene_name>>,